EARTHBEAT FOUNDATION – FOR A GOLDEN CHANGE!

 CREATE A GOLDEN FUTURE

-With your donation we create safe and sustainable income opportunities in gold mining communities.
+With your donation we build social businesses on the ground that create safe and sustainable income opportunities in gold mining communities.

 MEET THE MINERS

 Robert is a hydrologist by profession, but has been as a miner since 1988.
 He is one of the leading creative minds of the community.
 His visions and ideas for the future set essential goals for his peers towards an independent and dignified life.
 One of his important future projects is the production of honey through sustainable bee-keeping.
 His main concern is to create alternative sources of income.

 Frederic is 49 years old and has been working in gold mines all his life.
 “Pits are deep.
 And they are susceptible to collapsing as you go deeper.
 Sometimes we are forced to go up to 60 ft deep.
 When the groundwater rises and cannot be pumped off fast enough, the walls get too soft and collapse…”